Menu

 Dutch roll is a coupled instability, with directional and lateral oscillations.
 The aircraft can make a figure-eight pattern with the nose, created by oscillations in both roll and yaw.
 Because dutch roll is undesirable in aircraft design, most have spiral instability.

-Spiral instability creates an over-banking tendency, as the high wing in a slip gains speed, and thus more lift At the same time, directional stability will cause the aircraft to pitch down.
+Spiral instability creates an over-banking tendency, as the high wing in a slip gains speed, and thus more lift.
+At the same time, directional stability will cause the aircraft to pitch down.
 This is easily controlled by the pilot, but also why an aircraft cannot be flown "hands-off" without wing-leveler or autopilot technology.
 Failure to recover from spiral instability (the "graveyard spiral") can have catastrophic results.

 Longitudinal stability.
 Reduced power allows pitch down.